postolachivlad/pokedex/README.md

 # Finiata Coding Task

-### Context
+### Context:

 The goal of this task is to get a glimpse of your code style, how you think through a problem and a general level of your experience.
 You should aim to spend about 2 hours working on this.

 This is a Sinatra application.
 Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort.
 The core of this has already been set up for you.
-Please see the section #Getting Started.
+Please [see below](#getting-started).
 If you want to learn more about Sinatra, you can find further information [here](http://sinatrarb.com/)

-### Instructions
+### Instructions:

 Clone this repository and push the results to your own github accout.
 When you're finished, please send us a link to the repo.